 Their second sportsbook, called Moneyline Bar & Book was opened in July 2019 and includes the following.

 The Golden Nugget is famously known for once being owned by Donald Trump.
 When it was purchased by Tilman Fertitta, it underwent a facelift bringing it up to its current glory.
 It only took a $150 million investment by Fertitta.
 Though it is the smallest betting property in Atlantic City; with only 728 rooms, it is the leader in the NJ online sportsbook market.
 It’s online partners also have associated NJ sports betting apps.
-They include the following and offer various bonus codes for sign up.
+They include the following:

 The sportsbook retail location opened in August 2018 and includes the following amenities.

 Harrah’s opened in November 1980.
 It’s a single tower called the Coastal Tower and it’s currently being renovated.
 It’s one of the biggest properties in Atlantic City and has over 2,500 rooms.
 The Pool is Harrah’s main draw.
 It includes a 21+ pool which transforms into a nightclub.
 Harrah’s is owned by Caesars so they do not have any NJ online sportsbooks of their own.
 Their retail sportsbook opened in May 2019.
 Its amenities include the following.